Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Pros

-Why?
-Well, with a smaller dot, you’ll be able to likewise aim at smaller target sizes.
+With a smaller red dot, you’ll be able to likewise aim at smaller target sizes.

 A larger dot might obstruct your view of the target and make you aim at a more general area instead of providing a more precise shot.